jakebeamish/CTFL/Test completion.md

-The activity that makes [[Testware|testware]] available for later use, leaves [[Test environment|test environments]] in a satisfactory condition and communicates the results of testing to relevant stakeholders.
+The activity that makes [testware](Testware.md) available for later use, leaves [test environments](Test%20environment.md) in a satisfactory condition and communicates the results of testing to relevant stakeholders.